R. H. King Academy

-R. H. King Academy (RH King, RHKA or King), formerly known as Scarborough High School, Scarborough Collegiate Institute and R.H.
+R. H. King Academy, formerly known as Scarborough High School, Scarborough Collegiate Institute and R.H.
 King Collegiate Institute is a secondary school and a de facto alternative school located in Scarborough, Toronto, Ontario, part of the Toronto District School Board.
 The school was established in 1922, then became a collegiate in 1930, renamed in 1954 and again in 1989.
 This school was named after Reginald Harold King (February 16, 1896 – November 4, 1962), a Canadian educator and classicist.

 It was the first secondary school built in the former township of Scarborough and second-oldest surviving institution in Scarborough, after Agincourt Collegiate Institute.
 The R. H. King school motto is "Per Ardua Sapientia" which translates into Through the hard task of wisdom.

 History

-Founded in 1922 as Scarborough High School, the school became Scarborough Collegiate Institute in January 1930, before becoming R. H. King Collegiate Institute in 1954, named after the prominent principal and renamed again to R. H. King Academy in 1989.
+Founded in 1922 as Scarborough High School, the school became Scarborough Collegiate Institute in January 1930, before becoming R. H. King Collegiate Institute in 1954, and being renamed again to R. H. King Academy in 1989.